ayferness/reading-notes/class7.md

 **Control flow means** that when you read a script, you must not only read from start to finish but also look at program structure and how it affects order of execution.
 **

+## JavaScript Functions

+A JavaScript function is a block of code designed to perform a particular task.

+A JavaScript function is executed when "something" calls it.

+Exp: // Function to compute the product of p1 and p2 function myFunction(p1, p2) {
+  return p1 * p2;
+}

 **Types of JavaScript Operators

 * Aritmetic Operators